LessJakub/Salver/README.md

 # or / and
 docker compose up Client

+# To clear old cache in case of issues:
+docker system prune -a --volumes
+# Proceed with caution!
+# This clears ALL cache.
+Rebuilding containers will take much more time, all data needs to be re-downloaded.

 # Hot-reload is supported on both Windows and macOS.
 While your docker is running, you can change
 # files inside of Client/ and changes will be reflected almost instantly.
 ```